HumanSignal/label-studio-ml-backend/label_studio_ml/examples/yolo/README_TIMELINE_LABELS.md

 The model is trained incrementally with each new annotation submit or update, and it generates predictions for each frame in the video.

-### 1. Feature Extraction with YOLO
+### 1. Feature extraction with YOLO

-- **Pre-trained YOLO Model**: Uses a YOLO classification model (e.g., `yolov8n-cls.pt`) to extract features from video frames.
+- **Pre-trained YOLO model**: Uses a YOLO classification model (e.g. `yolov8n-cls.pt`) to extract features from video frames.
-- **Layer Modification**: The model removes the last classification layer to use the feature representations from the penultimate layer (see `utils/neural_nets.py::cached_feature_extraction()`).
+- **Layer modification**: The model removes the last classification layer to use the feature representations from the penultimate layer (see `utils/neural_nets.py::cached_feature_extraction()`).
-- **Cached Predictions**: Uses caching to store YOLO intermediate feature extractions for efficiency and incremental training on the fly.
+- **Cached predictions**: Uses caching to store YOLO intermediate feature extractions for efficiency and incremental training on the fly.

 #### Custom YOLO models for feature extraction